JennyHoang01/Sales-and-Operational-Performance-Dashboard/README.md

 # Sales-and-Operational-Performance-Dashboard
-A comprehensive business intelligence dashboard created in Excel, featuring automated data cleaning with Power Query, advanced formula-based KPIs, and dynamic visualizations for monitoring sales, customer satisfaction, and delivery performance.
+The primary goal of this project was to establish a reliable, automated data workflow to clean and standardize messy source data, calculate key performance indicators (KPIs), and visualize operational performance across sales, customer service, and logistics (SLA).
+The final dashboard allows stakeholders to quickly identify performance bottlenecks, such as areas with low customer satisfaction or high delivery failure rates.